Cape Route

 Ptolemy's world map implied that Africa was part of an outer landmass, separating the Atlantic from the Indian Ocean.

 The early Portuguese Empire centered around the Cape Route.

 In 1500, Portuguese explorer Pedro Álvares Cabral used the prevailing winds on the Atlantic for a volta do mar, and thereby became the first European to arrive in Brazil.
 European sailors found the stop useful on the way to India.

 Since the Suez Canal opened, the Cape Route has been used when passage through Suez is refused, or by Capesize ships.
 In the 1904-05 Russo-Japanese War, the Dogger Bank incident forced the Russian fleet to sail around Africa.

 The European-Asian sea route, commonly known as the sea route to India or the Cape Route, is a shipping route from the European coast of the Atlantic Ocean to Asia's coast of the Indian Ocean passing by the Cape of Good Hope and Cape Agulhas at the southern edge of Africa.
 The first recorded completion of the route was made in 1498 by Portuguese explorer Vasco da Gama, the admiral of the first Portuguese Armadas bound eastwards to make the discovery.
 The route was important during the Age of Sail, but became partly obsolete as the Suez Canal opened in 1869.

 History

 Scholars of classical antiquity disagreed whether the Atlantic was connected to the Indian Ocean.
 There are anecdotes about circumnavigation of Africa in ancient times; according to Herodotus, a Phoenician expedition commissioned by Egyptian king Necho II completed a voyage from the Red Sea to the Nile delta around 600 BC.
-Eudoxus of Cyzicus explored the West African coast, but was forced to return.
+Eudoxus of Cyzicus attempted to circumnavigate Africa at some point around 100 BC, but never returned, having likely died during the attempt.
 Ptolemy's world map, on which the geographic knowledge of medieval Europe was founded, displays the oceans as separated from each other, with Ptolemy conjecturing on the existence of a land bridge between Africa and India.